“Almost like a real web site”

 Mini Bio

 Thomas Hauerslev, MBKS (1963) was a projectionist in Copenhagen (Denmark) between 1982 and 1994.
-After leaving the cinema business, he served 14 years at the Danish State Railways, and since 2001, he has been employed by the European Environment Agency.
+After leaving the cinema business, he served 14 years at the Danish State Railways, and from 2001-2025, he served by the European Environment Agency.
 After leaving the cinema business, he published The 70mm Newsletter (1994-2002), and since 1999 he has edited in70mm.com, a web site dedicated to large format films.
 He is also the editor of biografmuseet.dk, another web site about all Danish cinemas and related topics.
 He was awarded an Honorary Membership of the BKSTS for the work in preserving the history of 70mm and for keeping it alive in arranging screenings.
 The award was presented on 14th December 2009 at the Odeon Leicester Squere in London.
-He is married to Charlotte, and they have two teenagers living at home.
+He is married to Charlotte, and they have adult children.

 About Planetary Projection